JoepVanlier/Hackey-Trackey/README.md

 workaround to fix note OFF issues with the resulting MIDI item.

 ## Special keys
+These are just the default key bindings when you download the script.
+They are optimized for a QWERTY layout.
+If you wish to change the shortcuts, edit the keys table.
+If you wish to edit the note keyboard, edit the keys.pitches table.
+If you wish to know what keystroke particular key has, set printKeys to 1 and start typing.
+Note that control modifies keystroke values.

 | Key                   | Action                                                                |
 |:----------------------|:----------------------------------------------------------------------|